 City Announces 2011 Natural Areas Enhancement Fund Recipients

-This news was released 736 days ago and may contain inaccurate information.
+This press release was posted 2,078 days ago and may contain inaccurate information.

 The City of Fort Collins Natural Areas Program awarded five applicants Natural Areas Enhancement funds from the $15,000 available in 2011.
 Avago Technologies received $2,000 to jump start their newly certified natural area with native trees and shrubs.
 Fossil Creek Meadows Homeowners Association received $6,900 to continue their Russian olive removal project along Mail Creek.
 Lindenmeier Homeowners Association received $600 to continue their wildlife enhancement project at Lindenmeier Lake.
 Ridgewood Hills Master Community Association received $2,000 for native trees and shrubs to begin enhancing their Raptor Corridor Natural Area.
 The Rolland Moore West Neighborhood Network received $3,500 to increase native plant diversity within a created stormwater wetland on Ross Natural Area.